dmitriid/tetrad/README.md

 ## Docker

-See `Dockerfile`.
-The `Dockerfile` currently in repo will start several different services.
+See `Dockerfile.build` and `Dockerfile.run`.
+The `Dockerfile.run` currently in repo
+will start several different services.
 Use it to create your own configurations

 ### Makefile